liqotech/liqo/docs/pages/User/Install/platforms/k3s.md

 weight: 3
 ---

-## Introduction

 ### About K3s

 [K3s](https://k3s.io) is a Kubernetes distribution packaged as a single binary.
 It is generally lighter than K8s: it can use sqlite3 as the default storage backend, it has no OS dependencies, etc. More information about K3s can be found on [its Github repository](https://github.com/k3s-io/k3s).

-K3s is a great choice with Liqo if you want to create a group small clusters in your LAN or exposed via your home router with a scalable cloud-managed Kubernetes cluster.
+K3s is an excellent choice with Liqo if you want to create a group of small clusters in your LAN or exposed via your home router with a scalable cloud-managed Kubernetes cluster.

-K3s has really low requirements in term of memory footprint and it is suitable to be installed on small PCs/Servers.
+K3s has low requirements in memory footprint and is suitable to be installed on small PCs/Servers.
 ### K3s Installation

 K3s installation can be found on the official [documentation website](https://rancher.com/docs/k3s/latest/en/installation/)